RV Technology - Solar Lights for Campsite Safety

 How much Light do you need at your campsite?

-We all want our campsite to be a safe place for ourselves and anyone else with us.
+We all want our campsite to be a safe place for ourselves and anyone else with us, and properly placed lighting is one way to do this.

 You don’t need to light up your end of the world, you just need a little extra light to push the night darkness away allowing you to move around safely.